Net Promoter Score

 → Is your NPS data siloed from different teams?

-If yes, then you need an advanced, analytical, and intuitive NPS dashboard.
-It gives you this and a lot more.
+If yes, then you need an advanced, analytical, and intuitive NPS dashboard that gives you this and a lot more.

-The better the visualization of your NPS data, the better actionable insights you can distill – which you can incorporate into your current and future strategies.
+The better the visualization of your NPS data, the better actionable insights – which you can incorporate into your current and future strategies.
 It is as important as launching and analyzing your NPS data.
-This involves tracking the right KPIs and implementing the widgets and data types that match your NPS goals.

 But how do we determine these important factors?
 Well, let’s scroll and find out.
-But first, let’s understand why you need to build an NPS dashboard in the first place.
+But first, let’s understand what a Net Promoter Score dashboard is and why you need to build an NPS dashboard in the first place.

 Why Build an NPS Dashboard?